 - Positive cash flow: Is your cash-flow positive currently?
 If not, access to capital can offset the issue.
 But, your trending (over a period of time) cash-flow should be significant enough to offset expenses and contribute towards sustainable growth.

 - Containment of expenses: What are your areas of revenue leakage, and how can they be plugged?
+Are your existing expenses locked in at guaranteed, long-term rates?

 2. Employee Satisfaction is a Serious Business Advantage